Snowstorms during the winter months can be hugely troublesome for businesses and homeowners alike.

 Naturally, if there's a lot of snowfall, the tarp may become heavy to remove – but if you're able to do it, it's much quicker than shoveling snow every day.

-Leaf blowers are extremely powerful, and you can bet that all of that power they exert can work absolutely fine with snow.
+Leaf blowers are extremely powerful, and you can bet that all of that power they exert can work fine with snow.
 The only problem, however, is that when snow becomes too hard, the leaf blower may not have the effect you need.

 Use the leaf blower earlier on during a snowfall event, and try to keep on top of it if you can.
-Once the snow becomes too hard, the leaf blower will become totally ineffective.
+Once the snow becomes too hard, the leaf blower will become ineffective.